 Hannah Wilkerson and Anthony Downing Steal the Show for Lady Bears, Bears

-Henderson was the cornerstone of the men's basketball program at Miami (Ohio) University for 19 years.
+Prior to coming to MSU, Henderson was the cornerstone of the men's basketball program at Miami (Ohio) University for 19 years.
 Prior to coming to Missouri State, he spent the previous 15 seasons as an assistant with the Miami RedHawks of the Mid-American Conference, including the last seven as associate head coach.
 He also began his playing career with Miami, coming to campus in the fall of 1993 on his way to becoming a mainstay on the Oxford, Ohio, campus.

 After a four-year stint as a player, he worked as a volunteer assistant for coach Charlie Coles in 1997-98 and then moved into a full-time assistant role the following summer.
 He was promoted from assistant coach to associate head coach in June 2005 and was an intricate part of the program's daily operations, including scouting, administration, budgeting, development, mentoring, academic coordinating and recruiting.